 Students should prepare for each academic term by referring to the "academic calendar" located on the University Homepage to determine when classes start.
-Course attendance demonstrates professional behavior and is required for passing grades to be earned.
+Course attendance demonstrates professional behavior and is required in order for passing grades to be earned.
 Training to become a mental health or school counseling professional involves the ability to successfully perform the role while demonstrating responsible behaviors.
-Most courses in the program include an attendance policy.
-Attendance policies can be adapted when students have specific accommodations from the Office of Disability Services or the Office of Institutional Equity.
-Students are expected to understand and follow course attendance policies and take responsibility for the impact of missing class.
+Following is the CSU Counseling Programs Attendance Policy for all courses: